-Scroll down to the end of this post for details on which trips, transport and hotels we booked
+Scroll down to the end of this post for details on which tours, transport and hotels we booked

 We arrived in Hanoi on our first night of the honeymoon.
-We had two excellent AirBnB hosts who helped us along, showed us around the neighborhood, gave recommendations and helped us book trips.
+With two excellent AirBnB hosts helping us along, showing us around the neighborhood, giving recommendations and helping us book trips, we were off to a great start of the trip.
 We didn’t book any trips or transport before arriving, though I did do my research into options in advance, so while there we could just enjoy without having to spend too much time on making travel arrangements.